Schultz scores in final minute, Capitals beat Islanders 3-2

 NO COACHING HATRED

-Islanders-Capitals was juicier on the coaching front when it was 2018 Stanley Cup winner Barry Trotz against former assistant and replacement Todd Reirden.
-Since Reirden was fired and replaced by Peter Laviolette, the only possible conflict would stem from Trotz being unhappy about how Washington’s new coach kept his top power-play unit on the ice late in an 8-3 blowout of New York in December 2019 while with Nashville.
+Islanders-Capitals was juicier on the coaching front when it was Trotz against former assistant and replacement Todd Reirden.
+Since Reirden was fired and replaced by Laviolette, the only possible conflict would stem from Trotz being unhappy about how Washington’s new coach kept his top power-play unit on the ice late in an 8-3 blowout of New York in December 2019 while with Nashville.

 Nope.
 Trotz insists there are no hard feelings.